 How to make a successful hyper-casual game

 We’ve crunched those numbers and used them to develop three bits of advice to help you build a super-popular hyper-casual game.

 Short, so someone can play your game while standing in a queue.
 Simple, so anyone can start playing without any instructions.
 And satisfying, so you give them a reason to come back.

 2. Make sure the gameplay is forgiving

 Don’t make your game too tricky.
 Think about offering multiple lives or rewards – some games even make it impossible for players to lose.
 Remember that your players are looking for a quick, easy, and fun game to fill their time.
 Make it too harsh, and they might move on to something else.

 3. Know when to cut your losses

-Any hyper-casual game with a day 1 retention rate that’s lower than 40% probably isn’t going to do well.
-Depending where you are in your development process, you can either run quick sprints to roll out more iterations, improve your stats, or go back to the drawing board.
-You’ll want to start with high-impact, low-effort tweaks for each sprint – otherwise you might spend weeks working on a game that people just don’t want to play.
+Any hyper-casual game with a day 1 retention rate lower than 40% probably isn’t doing well.
+Depending on where you are in your development process, you can either run quick sprints to roll out more iterations, improve your stats, or go back to the drawing board.
+You’ll want to start with high-impact, low-effort tweaks for each sprint – otherwise, you might spend weeks working on a game that people just don’t want to play.

 Want to know more?